lah7/gtk3-classic/README.md

 * Delay before showing mnemonics is removed.
 You don't have to wait when you press Left Alt button.
 * Integration with Accessibility Toolkit is disabled by default to avoid errors in console output.
 See https://unix.stackexchange.com/questions/230238. **Important: if you are using assistive technologies (such as Orca reader) you must restore default GTK behavior by setting `NO_AT_BRIDGE=0` environment variable.**

-Themes
+Adwaita theme
 ---

-* Default Adwaita theme and its dark variant have smaller controls (buttons, fields, tabs, etc.).
+* Default Adwaita theme have smaller controls (buttons, fields, tabs, etc.).
-* HighContrast themes also have reduced controls (testing).
+* Message dialogs have more natural appearance.
+* Dashed lines on edges of scrolled boxes are removed.
+See https://wiki.archlinux.org/index.php/GTK+#Disable_overlay_scrollbars.

 --------